Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 Make a one-page card families can keep on the fridge or in a Bible.
 Five short prompts is enough: pray for a child in foster care — initials are enough; pray for the family caring for them; pray for that child's birth parents; pray for the caseworker walking with them; pray for your church, that it would be a place foster and adoptive families feel safe walking into.

 Children pray powerfully when adults give them something concrete to pray for.
-In your preschool and elementary rooms, take two minutes once a month to pray for “the kids your age who don't have a safe home tonight.”
-Add an age-appropriate prayer prompt to take-home papers.
+In your preschool and elementary rooms, take two minutes once a month to pray for kids in hard places — “the kids your age who don't have a safe home tonight.”
+Help your kids pray for safety, for being seen and loved, for the people taking care of those kids.
+Add an age-appropriate prompt to take-home papers.
 If your church has a prayer wall or board for kids, post a card titled “Kids We're Praying For” — and update it.

 Children who grow up praying for vulnerable kids tend to grow up into adults who notice them.